 5. Your kids are watching you.
 It's time to walk the walk after you've talked the talk all these years about forgiveness, civility, doing unto others, and walking away from fights.
 You're the role model and how you handle the biggest conflict of your life influences them deeply.

 6. Silence is not golden.
 If you are headed for court your attorney does all the talking - in negotiation with the other attorney, at hearings, with experts, and finally, at trial.
 You sit with your arms crossed and your lips pursed, realizing that no one in the room is really getting your exact point of view.
-In mediation, you do the talking.
+In child custody mediation, you do the talking.

 7. You need a rulebook.
 You